Police-Data-Accessibility-Project/data-source-identification/html-tag-collector/README.md

 # Why does this exist?
 We can use machine learning to predict whether a URL is relevant with some success, but labelers otherwise need to visit a URL in order to determine what is kept there.
 By adding these properties we can label data without navigating to the URL as often.

+# For the future
+Instead of making multiple calls to a web page, we should hit it once and collect everything we need.
+That may just mean capturing the whole HTML response and sorting through it later.